This sweet endive salad is perfect for the end of fall. It’s full of fall apples and winter pomegranate!

 Combine both seasons with this recipe – apples to bring back memories of the dog days of summer and pomegranates – one of winter’s more amazing bounties.
-In a medium bowl, combine the endive, apples and pomegranate seeds.
-In a small bowl, whisk together the honey, balsamic vinegar and salt.
-Pour it over the endive salad and mix well.

 It is so easy to prepare that it would be perfect as a last minute addition to your holiday table or a great dish to bring along to a potluck.

 - 1 cup diced apples

 - pinch of kosher salt